bitrise-io/devcenter/_articles/reviews/getting-started-with-macos-apps.md

 ## Code signing and exporting a MacOS app

-To install and test the app on other physical devices, you will need to create and export an .ipa file.
+To install and test the app on other physical devices, you will need to create and export an .app or .pkg file.
 This requires setting up code signing.
-In the example, we'll be exporting an .ipa with the `development` export method: you cannot upload such an app to Testflight but you can test it, for example, on the devices of your internal testers.
+In the example, we'll be exporting an app with the `development` export method: you cannot upload such an app to Testflight but you can test it, for example, on the devices of your internal testers.

 {% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installer` Step.
 However, Bitrise also supports [automatic provisioning](/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide. "%}

 You will need:

 * the automatically created `deploy` workflow
-* an iOS **Development** certificate (a .p12 certificate file)
+* a **Development** certificate (a .p12 certificate file)
-* a **Development** type Provisioning Profile
+* a **Development** type Provisioning Profile.
+For a MacOS project, the file extension of the provisioning profile is _.provisionprofile_.

-1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate an .ipa locally.
+1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate the package file locally.
 2. Collect and upload the code signing files with [the codesigndoc tool](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).

    The tool can also upload your code signing files to Bitrise - we recommend doing so!
 Otherwise, upload them manually: enter the Workflow Editor and select the `Code signing` tab, then upload the files in their respective fields.
 3. Go to your app's Workflow Editor, and select the `deploy` workflow in the `WORKFLOW` dropdown menu in the top left corner.
 4. Check that you have the `Certificate and profile installer` Step in your workflow.
-It must be before the `Xcode Archive & Export for iOS` Step (you can have other Steps between the two, like `Xcode Test for iOS`).
+It must be before the `Xcode Archive for Mac` Step (you can have other Steps between the two, like `Xcode Test for Mac`).
-5. Check the `Select method for export` input of the `Xcode Archive & Export for iOS` Step.
-By default, it should be the `$BITRISE_EXPORT_METHOD` environment variable.
-This variable stores the export method you selected when creating the app.
-If you selected `development` back then, you don't need to change the input.
+5. Check the `Export method` input under the `app/pkg export configs` input group of the `Xcode Archive for Mac` Step.

+    If you selected `development` when you added the app to Bitrise, you don't need to change the input.
 Otherwise, manually set it to `development`.

    ![Export method env var](/img/export-method-envvar.png)
 6. [Start a build](/builds/starting-builds-manually/).